symbolic-kg/PyClause/docs/index.rst

 Possible workflows with PyClause allow to:

-- load data KGs and rules solely from Python and serialize the results back to Python
+- Load data KGs and rules solely from Python and serialize the results back to Python
-- load data KGs and rules from disk and write back the results to disk for efficiency
+- Load data KGs and rules from disk and write back the results to disk for efficiency
-- handle KG data and inputs as indexes, e.g., from numpy arrays, or with string names for the generation of readable examples
+- Handle KG data and inputs as indexes, e.g., from numpy arrays, or with string names for the generation of readable examples
-- work with and store user defined configuration files, based on a `default-configuration file <https://github.com/symbolic-kg/PyClause/blob/master/clause/config-default.yaml>`_
+- Work with and store user defined configuration files, based on a `default-configuration file <https://github.com/symbolic-kg/PyClause/blob/master/clause/config-default.yaml>`_

 .. toctree::